moj-analytical-services/writing_functions_in_r/README.md

 ## Example 4: functions without outputs

 Depending on the purpose of the function, it doesn’t need to return an output at all.
-Instead in can have a “side effect”, such as printing a value to the console:
+Instead it can have a “side effect”, such as printing a value to the console:

 ``` r